pzhaonet/bookdownplus-web/content/about/_index.md

 If you are willing to share your bookdown templates, just upload them to the [bookdownplus repo](https://github.com/pzhaonet/bookdownplus).
 They will be displayed in the gallery automatically once accepted.

-From the version 1.5, bookdownplus opens an door to contributors most-ever widely.
+From the version 1.5, bookdownplus opens a widest-ever door to contributors.
 Here is how:

 1. Make sure that your template works successfully with bookdown.
 2. Prepare a folder in your working directory by running `bookdownplus::share('your_template_name')` .
 Follow the instructions in each subfolder and create the required files.